HG0161/SonoffS60OTA/README.md

 > ### Where this is up to
 >
-> **The conversion works.** It has taken four plugs from the shop-bought state
+> **The conversion works.** Ive taken four plugs from various stock
-> to official Tasmota, the last one entirely by the script above, and the
+> 1.1.0 and 1.2.0 states to official Tasmota.
+The last one entirely
-> finished plugs are byte-for-byte identical to one flashed over USB.
+> by the script above
 >
-> **It is not yet a one-command install for a stranger.** The two unusual
+> **It is not yet a one-command install for a stranger.** The two
-> firmware files are now published and pinned here, so no Tasmota build
+> firmware files are now published and pinned here
-> environment is required.
-The remaining unfinished piece is turning them and
+> The remaining unfinished piece is turning them and
 > the official release files into the private per-run bundle automatically.
 > See [Before you can run it](#before-you-can-run-it).
 >